Dr Nicole Hess,

 Additionally, the relationship between therapist and client is said to account for 30% of therapeutic outcome.
 This includes the strength of the working relationship between client and therapist and their mutual agreement regarding the structure and goals of therapy.

 Thus with at least 70% of successful therapy attributed to factors outside of the specific type of therapy engaged in, it is important that therapists are open to recognising the benefits of a variety of evidence-based therapies including:

 - Attachment Therapy;

 I am committed to learning and developing the necessary skills to guide clients through an individualised therapeutic plan that suits their unique needs.
 Further to this, it is my goal to be guided by each client in understanding their unique therapeutic goals and needs, and where necessary to refer clients to the most suitable therapist.

 Please note: Nicole’s referrals come directly from Vivian Jarrett (director of Vision Psychology).
 If you are interested in seeing Nicole, there are no fees while she is on placement.
 However, only those who have attended a free emotional health check-up with Vivian Jarrett are eligible to see Nicole.
-In the future, once Nicole has completed placement it is her intention to remain working with Vision Psychology as a provisional psychologist.
+In the future, once Nicole’s MPPSY has been endorsed through the Australian Health Practitioner Regulation Agency (AHPRA) she will remain working with Vision Psychology as a provisional psychologist.